 24 Jul Contractor Chaos

 The new Aged Care Quality Standards are raising the stakes for home care providers.
-You are now just as responsible for services delivered by contractors as you are for your own staff.
+You are now just as responsible for all services delivered by contractors (some of them Associated Providers) as you are for your own staff.
 If something goes wrong, you could be held accountable—legally.

 That means the same expectations apply: